Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-some-method.md

 If we now remove the discount on our item, it will return false.

-Another use case might be that you need to check if all people are under a certain age.
+Another use case might be to check if all people are under a certain age.

 ```js
 const users = [